 - Dental X-rays from the last six months (we can take X-rays if you don’t have any)

 - Your medical and dental history information, including any medications you’re currently prescribed

 - Your parent or guardian (if you’re under 18)

 How Long Does a Dental Cleaning Take?

 Are you ready to smile?
-Book your dental exam today with South Stone Dental Care in Spokane, Washington at 509-624-7151!
+Book your dental exam today with South Pavilion Dental Care in Spokane, Washington at 509-624-7151!